bcgov/how-to-workshops/vault/README.md

 > NOTE: Don't use a hyphen in a "key".
 Vault will accept the value but it's problematic in the Openshift templates which shows up as an error in the vault-init container.

-# Usage of the Vault secrets in Openshift.
+#### Sample Deployment using the Kubernetes Service Account

-When you look at the getting-started-demo you'll see there's already a deployment template to assist.
-The two important parts of this vault demo are:
+When you look at the [getting-started-demo](./getting-started-demo/README.md) you'll see there's already a deployment template to assist.
+The three important parts of this vault demo are:
-- `annotations`
+- part 1 - `annotations`
-- `serviceaccount`
+- part 2 - `serviceaccount`

-## Annotation
+- part 3 - source secret file

+**Part 1 - Annotation**
 We elected to use the annotation / Vault Agent Injector method.
 [This was helpful from Hashicorp](https://www.vaultproject.io/docs/platform/k8s/injector/examples).

 In the following example, it contains the minimum configuration needed for Vault init container to work.
 If you are looking for advanced configurations, such as vault init container resource config and so on, options can be found from the [annotation doc](https://www.vaultproject.io/docs/platform/k8s/injector/annotations)!